iamkanishka/Angular-NGRX/README.md

 36. Adding Post Data by making Http API Call by using Effects in NGRX Angular
 37. Update and Delete Posts Data with NGRX State Managment in teh Angular
 38. Implement auth User token for http API Calls using HTTP Interceptors in Angular
+39. Access ngrx Staet in CanActivate Route Guard for Protecting routes in Angular